 (b) reducing the chance of human error in the administration of the Land Use By-law.

-Two public open houses will be held on Tuesday, October 9, 2018 at the Alderney Gate Harbour East Marine Drive Community Council Chambers - 60 Alderney Drive, Dartmouth, NS, from 1:00 pm – 3:00 pm and 6:00 pm – 8:00 pm to discuss the application.
+Two public open houses were held on Tuesday, October 9, 2018 at the Alderney Gate Harbour East – Marine Drive Community Council Chambers to discuss the application.
+Various comments were received by staff.